MumenJarrah/CloudLabs/lab6.md

 ```
 iptables -A FORWARD -p icmp --icmp-type echo-request -j DROP
 ```
-To implement the Firewall rules, you need to run the following commands on the router to configure the firwall using ipatables.
+To implement the Firewall rules, you need to run the following commands on the router to configure the firwall using iptables.

 **Rule 1:** Block ICMP echo requests from external hosts to internal hosts:
 ```